akka/alpakka/docs/src/main/paradox/mongodb.md

 Scala
 : @@snip ($alpakka$/mongodb/src/test/scala/akka/stream/alpakka/mongodb/MongoSourceSpec.scala) { #run-source }

 Here we used a basic sink to complete the stream by collecting all of the stream elements to a collection.
+The power of streams comes from building larger data pipelines which leverage backpressure to ensure efficient flow control.
+Feel free to edit the example code and build @extref[more advanced stream topologies](akka-docs:scala/stream/stream-introduction).

-### Sink Usage
+### Flow and Sink Usage

+Each of these sink factory methods have a corresponding factory in @scaladoc[insertOne](akka.stream.alpakka.mongodb.scaladsl.MongoFlow) which will emit the written document or result of the operation downstream.

 #### Insert